-Based upon the required criteria, the THISF has no component units and is not a component unit of any other entity.
-However, the financial statements of the THISF are included in the financial statements of the State of Illinois as a pension (and other employee benefit) trust fund.
-The State of Illinois' Comprehensive Annual Financial Report may be obtained by writing to the State Comptroller's Office, Division of Financial Reporting, 325 West Adams Street, Springfield, Illinois, 62704-1871.
+Based upon the required criteria, the THISF has no component units.
+THISF is considered a fiduciary component unit of the State of Illinois due to fiscal dependency on the State.
+The financial statements of the THISF are included in the financial statements of the State of Illinois as a pension (and other employee benefit) trust fund.
+The State of Illinois' Annual Comprehensive Financial Report may be obtained by writing to the State Comptroller's Office, Division of Financial Reporting, 325 West Adams Street, Springfield, Illinois, 62704-1871.